A para-model agent for dynamical systems: Applications of the -control

-Consider the set $\Sigma$ of linear and stable systems such that $\Sigma = \{\Sigma_i \}, i = 1,2, \cdots n$, which are minimum and non-minimum phase systems, and which are considered as {\it unknown} in the sense that no explicit model has been identified for control purposes.
+Consider the set $\Sigma$ of stable linear systems such that $\Sigma = \{\Sigma_i \}, i = 1,2, \cdots n$, which are minimum and non-minimum phase systems, and which are considered as {\it unknown} in the sense that no explicit model has been identified for control purposes.

-Assume now that for all systems, there exist an integer $p = \{1, \cdots , 8\}$, called the switching index, such that during a short time window, we have :
+Assume now that for all systems, there exists an integer $p = \{1, \cdots , 8\}$, called the switching index, such that during a short time window, we have:

-where $u$ and $y$ are respectively the input and the output of the system $\Sigma_p$ (associated to the $p$ switching index).
+where $u$ and $y$ are respectively the input and the output of the system $\Sigma_p$ ($p$ is the switching index).
+The step responses of these $p$ systems are presented Fig. \ref{fig:sys_nom}.